futuresuper/fs-website-2021/src/pages/blog/future-super-is-certified-carbon-neutral.md

 description: Climate Active has certified Future Super’s operations as carbon neutral from 2019.
 ---
 Future Super was founded so Australians could take climate action through the power of their superannuation.
 We’ve spent the last seven years directing over a billion dollars away from fossil fuel investments.
 In the meantime, we were keen to certify our own operations as carbon neutral in 2021.
-And we are proud of this achievement.
+And now we're proud to say we've been awarded carbon neutral certification!

 ## How we got there